 For more than fifty years, Lewis Kaplan has dedicated his career to performing as a violinist – both soloist and chamber musician.
 He is an internationally renowned teacher, performer and the Founder and Director of the Bach Virtuosi Festival in Portland, Maine.

 Lewis Kaplan also co-founded the Bowdoin International Music Festival in 1964.
-He was the Artistic Director of the festival from 1964 and the Director as well from 1975 until 2014 when he stepped down after 50 years to focus on the Bach Virtuosi Festival.
+He was the Artistic Director of the festival from 1964 and the Director from 1975 until 2014 when he stepped down after 50 years to begin BVF.

 With a zest for living and a dedication to music, Lewis Kaplan is known not only for his teaching, but also for his great musicianship in the traditional repertoire and his leadership role in contemporary music.